The text notification FAQ can be found here.

 The general loan periods for library materials are as follows:

-• Books may be renewed once if no waiting list exists for the title(s).
+• Books may be automatically renewed six times if no waiting list exists for the title(s).

 Adults may borrow up to 50 items at a time (including multimedia items), and children may borrow up to 10 non-multimedia items and 2 multimedia items at a time.